Aarnya-Jain/unicloud/SUPABASE_INTEGRATION_README.md

 # Supabase Integration for Cloud Account Management

-This document explains how the Google Drive and Dropbox integrations now work with Supabase to provide individual user account management.
+This document explains how the Google Drive integration now works with Supabase to provide individual user account management.

 ## Overview

-The application now stores all connected cloud accounts (Google Drive and Dropbox) in a Supabase database table called `connected_accounts`.
+The application now stores all connected cloud accounts (Google Drive) in a Supabase database table called `connected_accounts`.
 This ensures that:

 1. **Each user has their own individual accounts** - No mixing of accounts between users
 2. **Accounts persist across sessions** - Accounts are loaded when users log in